Cristi075/cristi075.github.io/_posts/2021-02-23-TenableCTF 2021 Tenable challaenges.markdown

 I will include my thoughts on that one at the end of this writeup.
 At the moment of writing this I still don't know where that one was hidden.

 ### Setting up Tenable
+You can get a license/activation key of Nessus Essentials that is able to scan up to 16 IP addresses for free on [their website](https://www.tenable.com/products/nessus/nessus-essentials).
+This is what they recommended for these challenges in their discord channel.

+In order to get it up, first you have to get an activation key with the method mentioned above (it requires an email & name).
+Then, you download an installer from [here](https://www.tenable.com/downloads/nessus?loginAttempted=true).
+You should get the correct installer for your platform and run it.
+You are probably looking to get a .msi file for Windows, a .dmg for MacOS or a .deb, .rpm or a similar format for Linux.
+I got the .deb file and installed it on a Ubuntu Server VM using dpkg (sudo dpkg -i ./Nessus-8.13.1-debian6_amd64.deb).

+After the installation is done, you should go to the web UI to complete the setup and create an account on that Nessus instance.
+When you're done.
+You'll see something like this.

 ### The NessusDB